A Blog For Mums

 c.
 Limit Sugary Beverages:

-– Minimize intake of sugary drinks and opt for water, herbal teas, or infused water for a refreshing and low-calorie alternative.
+– Minimise intake of sugary drinks and opt for water, herbal teas, or infused water for a refreshing and low-calorie alternative.

 d.
 Pre-Meal Hydration: